qbead/qbeadWebsite/content/book/compass.md

 the SpinWheel can act as a compass.
-However, both an old-school compass with a magnetic needle and the magnetic sensor inside of the SpinWheel can be confused if you put it near a piece of iron.
+However, both an old-school compass with a magnetic needle and the magnetic sensor inside of the SpinWheel can be confused if you put them near a piece of iron.
-Here we will see how to write a program that calibrates against this error, the same type of program that runs inside of smartphone apps when they give you directions.
+Here we will see how to write a program that corrects for this error, the same type of program that runs inside of smartphone apps when they give you directions.
 :::